-We’ve traveled to over 50 countries in the nine years since Sarah’s diagnosis.
+We’ve traveled to around 55 countries in the nine years since Sarah’s diagnosis.
 And we spent a full year on the road.
 We’ve always included information about accessibility into our posts about the places we visit, but we’ve started writing and curating dedicated accessible travel guides.

 Along the way, we’ve also connected with other like-minded people who love to travel despite what others may see as limitations.
 With their help, we’re happy to be able to feature diverse accessible travel tips on a variety of topics.
 From traveling with a chronic illness, to dealing with medical devices and medication on the road, to wheelchair travel, we cover a lot of ground.

 Hopefully you find some inspiration or practical tips to help you overcome any hesitation and get out there and see the world.